The Department of Earth and Atmospheric Sciences is committed to providing the highest quality education for all our students:

 We strive, through excellence in research, to contribute to new understanding of our Earth and its atmosphere and to pass on to students the rewards of participating in scientific discovery

-We strive, through devotion to teaching, to arouse in students throughout the university a desire for learning, an appreciation of science and curiosity about Earth's global environment.
+We strive, through devotion to teaching, to arouse in all students, not only our own majors but also those throughout the university, a desire for learning, an appreciation of science and a curiosity about Earth's global environment.

 We strive, through active outreach to the community, to serve and share with others our experience and knowledge and to provide a thorough and rigorous education in the atmospheric sciences that enables students to seek careers in the academic, research, or operational communities.